5 reasons why vintage furniture is perfect for small spaces

 1. Designed for small spaces - then and now

-2. Multifunctionality was the challenge.
+2. Multifunctionality was the goal

-4. Built to last - Quality you can feel.
+4. Built to last - quality you can feel

-5. Vintage pieces have a soul - important in small spaces.
+5. Vintage pieces have a soul - important in small spaces

 Why small spaces are a reality today